 On May 29, Bishop Libasci announced the return of the celebration of Mass with a congregation.
 Read Bishop Libasci's Letter to the Faithful Regarding Resuming the Public Celebration of the Eucharist and visit this page for further information.

 CLICK HERE to find a list of livestreamed Masses from our parishes.

 Continue to Support Your Parish

-As the suspension of public Masses continues, our parishes are still operating yet experiencing the sharp decrease of their weekly offertory.
+Though the suspension of public Masses has ended, our parishes are still experiencing a sharp decrease in their weekly offertory.
 Please consider donating more to your parish during this time if you have the capacity to do so or signing up for your parish’s online giving service.
-CLICK HERE to find direct links to each parish’s online giving website though you can still mail your weekly check or donation to your parish if giving online isn’t feasible for you or your family.
+CLICK HERE to find direct links to each parish’s online giving website, though you can still mail your weekly check or donation to your parish if giving online isn’t feasible for you or your family.

 Additionally, in response to declining offertory, Bishop Libasci is asking the Catholic faithful of New Hampshire to contribute to the newly established Together in Faith: Parish Support Fund.
 For more information and to contribute, please CLICK HERE.